mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 So far we have demonstrated ensembles with _dynamic_ binaries; in practice however, you are most likely to run a _static_ binary on your server.
-Of course this is not a problem; all you have to do is ru your server's entry point using `call-with-ensemble-server`; this is what `gxensemble run` does after all.
+Of course this is not a problem; all you have to do is run your server's entry point using `call-with-ensemble-server`; this is what `gxensemble run` does after all.
 The only difference is that you will have to parse CLI options on your own, probably using getopt.